 Don’t use this product if you just seeded your lawn.
 You’ll need to mow new grass at least 4 times before it’s safe to use this fertilizer.
 Instead, use a fertilizer like this one, designed for new lawns: Scotts Turf Builder Lawn Food – Starter Food for New Grass Plus Weed Preventer

 Can you plant grass seed after applying step 2 fertilizer?

 According to the manufacturer, if you already applied step 2 fertilizer, wait 4 weeks before planting grass seed.

 This product was meant to be used on general grass.
 There are certain types of grass that this fertilizer should not be used on.

-- For more details from the manufacturer, see: Scotts Step 2
+- For more details, please see: SCOTTS Step 2 Weed/Feed

 - You may also want to read the full label of the bag: Scotts Step 2 Instructions on Bag